mehhran/jewelry-gallery/README.md

 # jewelry-gallery
-An inventory of jewelry with up to date prices
+An inventory of jewelry with up-to-date prices